ivan-guerra/programmador.com/content/posts/snake-in-the-terminal.md

 }
 ```

-Difficulty is adjusted by altering the input delay.
-The longer the delay, the
+Adjust difficulty by altering the input delay.
+The longer the delay, the longer
-longer the player has to provide an input before the next game tick is executed.
+the player has to provide an input before the next game tick executes.
+If the
-If the player fails to provide an input, the snake will continue to move in the
+player fails to provide an input, the snake will continue to move in the
 direction it's currently facing.

 ## Conclusion

-It was fun learning the ncurses API.
-I got lucky in that I stumbled across an
+Ncurses is a solid library.
+It's not the most straightforward API out there but
-excellent resource with plenty of examples early on in the project.
-Implementing
+there are excellent resources with plenty of examples to get you going.
-the game logic was a good challenge but the most satisfying part was designing
+Implementing the snake game logic is a good exercise.
+That said, the most
-the various views.
-Watching my crudely animated snake move across the screen was
+satisfying part of this project is design of the various views and displays.
-a 10/10 feeling.
+Watching a crudely animated snake move across the screen never loses its luster.

-You can find the complete project source with build instructions, usage, etc. on
+The complete project source with build instructions, usage, etc. is available on
-my GitHub page under [snake][4].
+GitHub under [snake][4].

 [1]: https://en.wikipedia.org/wiki/Ncurses
 [2]: https://en.wikipedia.org/wiki/Snake_(video_game_genre)